 Hiking is a great activity to enjoy alongside your dog.
 It’s a great way you can both burn some calories and time spent in nature is incredibly restorative for both body and mind.

 I’m not aware of any research that has specifically verified that dogs find trips into the wild rejuvenating, but if you’ve ever seen a dog run through the forest with glee, you’ll have no need for empirical evidence!

 But not every dog is well-suited for racking up the backcountry miles.

-Some aren’t built for the kind of wear-and-tear hiking often entails, while others are simply more comfortable running around at a manicured dog park (for hardcore runner, canicross or dog joring is another solid exercise option).
+Some aren’t built for the kind of wear-and-tear hiking often entails, while others are simply more comfortable running around at a manicured dog park (for hardcore runners, canicross or dog joring are also solid exercise options).